 As a plus, a lot of this camping gear can be used to keep you warm in other situations and not just camping.
-For example, the heated camping chair can be used at a sports game or tailgating with your friends, the heated socks can be worn around the house and skiing, and the chair pad can be used on the bleachers or on your front porch.
+For example, the heated camping chair can be used at a sports game or tailgating with your friends, the heated socks can be worn around the house and skiing, and the chair pad can be used on the bleachers on a cold night at a football game or on your front porch.
 Use them at every opportunity so you can get your money’s worth out of each product.

 Heated Camping Chair

 One of the best pieces of heated camping gear you could purchase is a heated camping chair.
 They’re just like a regular camping chair, but are made of heavy duty aluminum and use a thick fabric to make a quality, weatherproof, and long-lasting chair.
 Heated camping chairs have heat elements built right into the fabric, and these heat zones warm your backside for hours at a time.

 This folding heated camping chair has two heating zones built into the fabric – one on the seat and one on the back.
 They give off warmth by using power from a portable battery pack, which is included with this Gobi Heat Terrain heated camping chair, and provides up to 9 hours of heat.
 The chair folds down into a carrying case, has a durable steel frame that supports up to 325 pounds, and thick fabric on the seat.
 There’s three heat levels, so you can choose your temperature, and it’s also wind and water resistant.